mccoderpy/discord.py/docs/api.rst

     :param after: A list of emojis after the update.
     :type after: Sequence[:class:`Emoji`]

+.. function:: on_guild_available(guild)
+              on_guild_unavailable(guild)

+    Called when a guild becomes available or unavailable.
+The guild must have existed in the :attr:`Client.guilds` cache.

+    This requires :attr:`Intents.guilds` to be enabled.

+    :param guild: The :class:`Guild` that has changed availability.

-.. function:: on_guild_stickers_update(guild, before, after)
+.. function:: on_voice_state_update(member, before, after)

+    Called when a :class:`Member` changes their :class:`VoiceState`.

+    The following, but not limited to, examples illustrate when this event is called:

+    - A member joins a voice channel.
+    - A member leaves a voice channel.
+    - A member is muted or deafened by their own accord.
+    - A member is muted or deafened by a guild administrator.

+    This requires :attr:`Intents.voice_states` to be enabled.

+    :param member: The member whose voice states changed.
+    :type member: :class:`Member`
+    :param before: The voice state prior to the changes.
+    :type before: :class:`VoiceState`
+    :param after: The voice state after the changes.
+    :type after: :class:`VoiceState`

+.. function:: on_member_ban(guild, user)

-    Called when a :class:`Guild` updates its stickers.
+    Called when user gets banned from a :class:`Guild`.

-    This requires :attr:`Intents.emojis_and_stickers` to be enabled.
+    This requires :attr:`Intents.bans` to be enabled.

-    .. versionadded:: 2.0

-    :param guild: The guild who got their stickers updated.
+    :param guild: The guild the user got banned from.
     :type guild: :class:`Guild`
-    :param before: A list of stickers before the update.
+    :param user: The user that got banned.
+                 Can be either :class:`User` or :class:`Member` depending if the user was in the guild or not at the time of removal.
+    :type user: Union[:class:`User`, :class:`Member`]

+.. function:: on_member_unban(guild, user)

+    Called when a :class:`User` gets unbanned from a :class:`Guild`.

+    This requires :attr:`Intents.bans` to be enabled.

+    :param guild: The guild the user got unbanned from.
-    :type before: Sequence[:class:`GuildSticker`]
+    :type guild: :class:`Guild`
-    :param after: A list of stickers after the update.
+    :param user: The user that got unbanned.
-    :type after: Sequence[:class:`GuildSticker`]
+    :type user: :class:`User`

 .. function:: on_invite_create(invite)